-This super fun way to make a model solar system uses toilet paper to show the distance between the planets.
-It’s perfect for Webelos and Arrow of Light Cub Scouts who are working on the Adventures in Science adventure.
-And that adventure counts toward the Swing!
-Nova award too!
+This is a super fun way to make a model solar system uses toilet paper to show the distance between the planets.

-One of the requirements for the Webelos and Arrow of Light elective adventure, Adventures in Science, has the Cub Scouts building a model solar system.
+The Webelos and Arrow of Light elective adventure, Adventures in Science, has been retired but there are still great activities to help your Cub Scout learn more about science.
+One activity is to have the Cub Scouts build a model solar system.
 With this fun activity, they can start to understand just how massive our solar system is.

 The Cub Scouts will be building their model solar system out of toilet paper!
 I know you'll get some chuckles when you tell them this.